Audrey-me/MovieAPI/readme.md

 ```bash
 python3 -m pip install boto3
 ```

-2. cd into the 'my_lambda' folder and run this command to install the dependencies
+2. Run the services.py file to create the differemt AWS resources
     ```bash
-       python3 pip install -r /Users/phreetech13/Desktop/python-project/serverless-movie-api/my_lambda/requirements.txt -t .
+    python3 services.py
     ```

-3. Package your lambda-function.py file in a zip folder and include the reg
+3. cd into the 'my_lambda' folder and run this command to install the dependencies
     ```bash
        pip install -r requirements.txt
     ```

 4. Once you have all your files and dependencies in the same directory, you can create a ZIP file.